arkku/osx-boot-daemons/README.md

 rarpd.
 To actually boot them you'll need to set up tftp, DHCP/BOOTP and NFS, but those do not need custom daemons (though I recommend dnsmasq).

-These programs have only been tested on my 10.8 Mountain Lion server so far, but they do work for netbooting an SGI Indy and a Sun SparcStation 5.
-However, as always, use at your own risk only.
+These programs have only been tested on 10.8 Mountain Lion and 10.9 Mavericks servers so far, but they do work for netbooting an SGI Indy and a Sun SparcStation 5… for me, at least.
+As always, use at your own risk only.

 ~ [Kimmo Kulovesi](http://arkku.com/), 2013-09-08